collective/collective.jbot/README.rst

 ------------

-This implementation requires the use of the data directory of a running plone client.
-For most plone installs, the directory used will be something like `<buildout-dir>/var/instance/jbot`.
-The user running the plone client will need write access to this directory.
+This implementation requires the use of the data directory of a running Plone client.
+For most Plone installs, the directory used will be something like `<buildout-dir>/var/instance/jbot`.
+The user running the Plone client will need write access to this directory.